 When we buy more than we need, we’re often subconsciously looking to ‘fill a gap’ that we feel is missing in life.
 Material possessions obviously can’t replace whatever it is our soul really needs, but time and time again we temporarily satisfy ourselves by buying yet more ‘stuff’ we don’t need.
 Remember Gandhi’s words; ‘mankind’s greed and craving for artificial needs is also stealing’; it is these artificial needs which create the piles of stuff around us.
 And yet the more material things we have around us, often the more material things we feel we need.

 As Sivananda said ‘desire and want’, is what causes us to go out of our way to obtain something.
-Often, the things we buy and don’t need, could be appreciated by someone else, but by needlessly taking them for ourselves, we rob others of the chance to have what they do need.
+Often, the things we buy and don’t need could be appreciated by someone else, but by needlessly taking them for ourselves, we rob others of the chance to have what they do need.

-Take a look at the amount of possessions you own – could someone else better benefit from them?
+Take a look at the number of possessions you own – could someone else better benefit from them?
 Do you really need 23 pairs of shoes and eight bags?
 Does your weekly grocery bill include items you often throw away without eating?

 When we begin to let go of what we don’t need, we make space for the universe to provide us with what we do need – be it a physical possession, an experience, or simply a sense of wellbeing.